 - 13. Stomping of a grounded fighter: Stomping is considered any type of striking action with the feet where the fighter lifts their leg up bending their leg at the knee and initiating a striking action with the bottom of their foot or heel.
 (Note) Axe kicks are not stomps.
 Standing foot stops are NOT a foul.
-As such, this foul does not include stomping the feet of a standing fighter. " A grounded fighter is defined as: Any part of the body, other than a single hand and soles of the feet touching the fighting area floor.
-To be grounded, both hands palm/fist down, and/or any other body part must be touching the fighting area floor.
+As such, this foul does not include stomping the feet of a standing fighter.
 It needs to be clear to all fighters that once an opponent has become grounded, Stomps of any kind are not permitted, even to the feet. - 14.
 Holding opponent's gloves or shorts: A fighter may not control their opponent's movement by holding onto their opponent's shorts or gloves.
 A fighter may hold onto or grab their opponent's hand as long as they are not controlling the hand only by using the material of the glove, but by actually gripping the hand of the opponent.
 It is legal to hold onto your own gloves or shorts - 15.
 Holding or grabbing the fence or ropes with fingers or toes: A fighter may put their hands or feet on the fence and push off of it at anytime.
 A fighter may place their hands or feet onto the cage and have their fingers or toes go through the fencing material at any time.
 When a fighter's fingers or toes go through the cage and grab hold of the fence and start to control either their body position or their opponent's body position it now becomes an ILLEGAL action.
 A fighter may not grab the ropes or wrap their arms over or under the ring ropes at any time.
 The fighter may not purposely step through the ropes.
 If a fighter is caught holding the fence, cage or ring rope material the referee shall issue a one-point deduction from the offending fighters scorecard if the foul caused a substantial effect in the fight.
 If a fighter grabs hold of the cage and because of the infraction, the fouling fighter ends up in a superior position due to the foul, the fighters should be re-started by the referee, standing in a neutral position after determining if a point deduction is appropriate - 16.
 Small joint manipulation: Fighters must grab the majority of fingers or toes for use as defense or manipulation.
 Fingers and toes are small joints.
 Wrists, ankles, knees, shoulders and elbows are all large joints. - 17.
 Throwing an opponent out of the ring or caged area: A fighter shall not throw their opponent out of the ring or cage. - 18.
 Intentionally placing a finger into any orifice, or into any cut or laceration of your opponent: A fighter may not place their fingers into an open laceration in an attempt to enlarge the cut.
 A fighter may not place their fingers into an opponent's, nose, ears, mouth, or any body cavity - 19.
 Clawing, pinching, twisting the flesh: Any attack that targets the fighter's skin by clawing at the skin or attempting to pull or twist the skin to apply pain is illegal. - 20.
 Timidity (avoiding contact, or consistently dropping the mouthpiece, or faking an injury: Timidity is defined as any fighter who purposely avoids contact with his opponent, or runs away from the action of the fight.
 Timidity can also be called by the referee for any attempt by a fighter to receive time by falsely claiming a foul, injury, or purposely dropping or spitting out their mouthpiece or other action designed to stall or delay the action of the fight